Best Waterproof Fitness Trackers for Swimming (2026)

 If user wants real-time feedback while swimming

-→ FORM Smart Swim 2 (~$249).
-Only product that shows metrics in your line of sight via HUD goggles. [src1, src7]
+→ FORM Smart Swim 2 (~$199).
+The only product that shows metrics in your line of sight via an in-goggle HUD, and it measures heart rate at the temple rather than the wrist. [src7, src9]

 If user needs accurate underwater heart rate